jiwonyangg/DMS1_Blog/posts/week4_session2-2.md

 ## Thumbnail Sketch - Music
 ![Theme: Music](W04/5_2music.JPG)

 The theme of music was the hardest to express so it took the longest to brainstorm.
 Because K-Pop is the most well-known of Korean music I tried to express it as best as I could without singling a certain group since I want to make it a community for interests.
-I attempted drawing silhouettes the most but it wasn't as successful as I wanted because it seems too specific and exactly what I tried not to do - singling out groups.
+I attempted drawing silhouettes but it wasn't as successful as I wanted because it seems too specific and exactly what I tried not to do - singling out groups.

 The fifth thumbnail (depicting a concert scene) felt least specific to a group so as of now, I'm thinking of choosing the fifth one.
 I went a different approach and tried to see if I could play around with positive and negative space, which it actually doesn't but I came out with something I'm surprisingly feeling okay with.
 However, colour is going to be very important in attempting to convey the aesthetic of concert lights.